Risks of Bariatric Surgery: Anemia

 Anemia be caused by:

 - Getting too little iron.
-After bariatric surgery, you may also not be able to eat red meat because your body may have trouble digesting it.
-This can make you more likely to have anemia, because red meat can be a major source of iron in a person’s diet.
+After bariatric surgery, your body may have trouble digesting red meat.
+This can make you more likely to have anemia.
+Red meat can be a big source of iron in a person’s diet.
 This is a higher risk with a Roux-en-Y gastric bypass (RYGB).

 - Not absorbing enough iron.
 This can occur after bariatric surgery.
 Your body needs all these nutrients to make hemoglobin and healthy red blood cells.
 Weight-loss surgery can also reduce the level of stomach acids that break down foods.
 This can also lead to nutrition-related anemia.
 With the gastric bypass, the intestines are rerouted to bypass the duodenum and upper jejunum.
 These are the parts of the small intestine where most of the iron and calcium in your food are absorbed.
 This makes it harder for your body to absorb iron and other nutrients.